koreo-dev/koreo.dev/docs/resource-function.md

 access to `inputs`, `locals`, and `resource` at evaluation time. `resource` is set to the current Target Resource Specification.

-### Flexible Update Handling
+## Flexible Update Handling

 When resource differences are detected, there are three options to correct them via [`update`](#specupdate).
-There are also two directives which may be used to alter the difference detection behavior for special cases.
+There are also [two directives](#compare-directives) which may be used to alter the difference detection behavior for special cases.

 The default behavior is to `patch` the differences in order to align them to the Target Resource Specification.
-This is the most common, and the simplest behavior.
+This is the most common, and simplest, behavior.
 The Target Resource Specification is simply re-applied in order to "correct" it.
 If there are any _immutable_ properties or properties which should not be patched or monitored, use `create.overlay` to set those only at